-Everything about Cuvee des Sommeliers Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Cuvee des Sommeliers Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 The creation of Cuvee des Sommeliers is a young property in the Southern Rhone Valley, It only dates back to 1998.
 The estate came about when the owner of the vineyard, Jacques Mestre retired and split his vineyards into two pieces allowing both his son, Christophe Mestre and and his daughter Christine Estoulle Mestre the ability to have their own estates.

 The son, Christophe Mestre, took over management of Cuvee des Sommeliers.
 The daughter, Christine Estoulle Mestre when on her own and created Domaine Les Moulins des Saints.

 Cuvee des Sommeliers Vineyards, Wines, Winemaking

 Cuvee des Sommeliers has 10.7 hectares in the Chateauneuf du Pape appellation.
 9.4 hectares are planted for grapes to produce red wine.
 1.3 hectares are reserved for the production of white wine grapes.

 Cuvee des Sommeliers produces 2 wines, 1 red Chateauneuf du Pape wine and 1 Chateauneuf du Pape Blanc.